SCAuditStudio/SCASArticles/Web3GraveYard.md

 <a id="ref-80"></a>[80]: Crypto Game 'Blade of God X' Accused of Mismanagement by ... [https://decrypt.co/312600/crypto-game-blade-of-god-x-allegations-mismanagement](https://decrypt.co/312600/crypto-game-blade-of-god-x-allegations-mismanagement)

 <a id="ref-81"></a>[81]: Ex-Blade of God X exec says Game 'Abandoned' Web3 \- C\# Corner [https://www.c-sharpcorner.com/news/exblade-of-god-x-exec-says-game-abandoned-web3](https://www.c-sharpcorner.com/news/exblade-of-god-x-exec-says-game-abandoned-web3)

+## FAQ
+[
+  {
+    "question": "Are VCs still investing in Web3 or is the cycle over?", "answer": "Yes,capital is still flowing, but it's more selective and diligence-heavy.
+Investors prioritize real revenue, security posture, regulatory readiness, and ecosystem resilience over token momentum or narrative alone."
+  },
+  {
+    "question": "What are the biggest red flags during diligence?", "answer": "No independent audits, opaque treasury controls, extreme admin key centralization, reliance on subsidized yields, token-only 'business models', insider-heavy token allocations with short vesting, and no independent board or multisig oversight."
+  },
+  {
+    "question": "How do we stress-test tokenomics quickly?", "answer": "Model emissions and unlock schedules, simulate a 50–80% drawdown with liquidity constraints, test redeemability and reflexivity (e.g., death-spiral risk), analyze holder concentration and sell pressure, and run sensitivity analyses on fees, incentives, and growth assumptions."
+  },
+  {
+    "question": "Which on-chain metrics actually matter beyond token price?", "answer": "Non-incentivized usage and durability: 30/60/90-day user retention, protocol fee revenue (not from emissions), unique payers, developer activity, security incidents/patch cadence, counterparty dependencies, and decentralization progress for critical components (sequencers, oracles, multisigs)."
+  },
+  {
+    "question": "How do we evaluate governance safety?", "answer": "Check for independent oversight (board or credible multisig), clear timelocks, limited emergency powers with transparent policies, upgradeability controls, documented incident response, and DAO health (quorum, voter distribution, proposal quality).
+Avoid CEO- or founder-only control."
+  },
+  {
+    "question": "Should we invest before a token exists?", "answer": "Pre-token can be safer if there's demonstrated PMF, real users, and revenue.
+Evaluate code quality, security discipline, and community traction.
+A token should add utility and alignment,not be a substitute for a business model or used to mask weak fundamentals."
+  }
+]